-US inflation eases as energy prices drop
+CPI: US inflation eases as energy prices drop

 - Published

-A sharp drop in energy prices, in particular gasoline, is helping to ease cost-of-living pressures in the US.
+A sharp drop in energy prices, in particular petrol, is helping to ease cost-of-living pressures in the US.

 US inflation was 6.5% over the 12 months to the end of December, down from 7.1% in November, the US Labor Department said.

-That was the smallest increase in more than a year, and marked a sixth month in a row of declines.
+That was the smallest increase in more than a year, and marked the sixth month in a row that the pace dropped.

-Some items such as oranges and bananaseven saw outright price falls in December compared with November.
+Some items such as oranges and bananas even saw outright price falls in December compared with November.

+Overall, prices slipped 0.1% over the month, driven by the fall in petrol prices.

+But some analysts cautioned that the price relief was not spreading from energy to other items as quickly as hoped.

 Authorities in the US have been fighting to stabilise prices, which took off in 2021 as the economy roared back to life after pandemic lockdowns and companies facing shortages and rising costs hiked prices.